OpenZWave/Thrift4OZW/README-OpenZWave.txt

 You can try using the server from other languages.
-I've posted the generated Thrift code in the project,
-Read Thrift's tutorial (http://thrift.apache.org) and you should be able to talk to OpenZWave with minimal effort.
+I've posted the generated Thrift code for all languages it can generate client code, Read Thrift's tutorial (more info at http://thrift.apache.org) and you should be able to talk to OpenZWave from your language of choice with minimal effort.

 That's it for the time being.
 Elias